keptn/lifecycle-toolkit/docs/content/en/docs/architecture/components/scheduler/_index.md

 need to be performed before the Pod can be scheduled.
 If the `pre-deployment` checks have finished successfully, the WorkloadInstance Controller removes the gate from the Pod.
-The default scheduler can then allow the Pod to be scheduled to a node.
+The scheduler can then allow the Pod to be scheduled to a node.
 If the `pre-deployment` checks have not yet finished, the gate will stay and the Pod will remain pending.
 When removing the gate, the WorkloadInstance controller also adds the following annotation, so that if there is an update of the spec the Pod will not be gated again: